 I love a good Do Now and so do students.
 The purpose of the Do Now is to quickly engage students in learning and provide an opportunity for all students to be successful at the start of the lesson.
-For us as science teachers they are particularly important as they provide an opportunity to assess prior knowledge and consolidate understanding.
+For us as science teachers they are particularly important as they provide an opportunity to activate prior knowledge and consolidate understanding.

 - Keep it pacey – a maximum of 5 minutes